alaism/gfx_tekgui_doc/docs/doc-en.md

 The picture will be print from the starting position to the end.</br>
 If the end of the picture is out of the window, an arror will be print.</br>
 Name must contain the link to the picture, or the function will retrun an error.</br>
-If the pitecute not exist, or the link is false, the function will retrun an error.</br>
+If the picture not exist, or the link is false, the function will retrun an error.</br>
 </br>

 -----